 Alter Turkaman Rug

-Geometric Alter Turkaman Rug runner, dark blue with border
+Geometric Alter Turkaman Rug, dark red with border and field pattern

 |Place of origin|

 |Size||150 cm x 105 cm (= 1.57 qm)|

 Weft & Warp: wool

 |Year of manufacture||1920|

 Place of origin

 This rug was knotted by members of Turkmen tribes.
 The Turkmen are known especially for their Bukhara rugs.
 Bukhara ( sometimes also Bokhara) is an oasis city in Uzbekistan, situated along the former Silk Road.
 Although no rugs were knotted in Bukhara itself, the city has given its name to many oriental rugs, because they were traditionally exported to the West from Bukhara.
 But these rugs were knotted by Turkmen tribes like the Yomoudh or Tekke.
 This old Turkaman Rug is more than 40 years old and a true collector's item.

 The so-called field pattern of this Turkaman Rug is reminiscent of a lushly overgrown garden with geometrically structured, individually bordered flowerbeds.
 This design is distinctive, which is why field design rugs are also called garden rugs in German.
 The individual panels of the design of this Turkaman Rug show different motifs, but follow a strictly symmetrical, rectangular arrangement.